2019 10b

 2020 (barrel sample) 98p

 Tasted in May 2021.
-78% Cabernet Sauvignon, 12% Merlot, 9% Cabernet Franc and 1% Petit Verdot.
+78% C. Sauvignon, 12% Merlot, 9% C. Franc and 1% Petit Verdot.
 13.8% alcohol.
 This wine was less abundant than the monstrous 2018, and it’s 1% down on alcohol and a bit lighter and more classic St. Estephe.
 A classy nose of cigar box and forest floor.
 Touch of black winter truffle.
 Distinguished with a strong backbone.
 Potent with fat tannin, complexity, structure, length, and excellent acidity.
 Long-lasting finish.
 Tremendous effort!

 2019 98+p